Self-compassion: what is it?

 You can also think about how you might do things differently next time rather than dwelling on what didn’t go well this time.
 For example:

-- Would starting a new routine help reduce stress and conflict in the future?
+- Would starting a new routine reduce stress and conflict in the future?

 - Would mindfulness or breathing exercises help you handle stressful situations?

 - Is there someone you can ask for help?
-Your partner, a family member or friend?
+Your partner, a family member or a friend?

 - Would it help to talk things through with someone?
 You could try calling your state or territory parenting helpline.